zimaexe/spotnet/research/zkLend_liquidation_research.md

 Upon checking the portfolio of the deployed Spotnet contract, it was found that there is a balance of **1.744172753867558899 zSTRK Token**, while `LiquidityLooped` event showed that the user was able to deposit **1.744172753867558898 STRK** with an initial deposit **1 STRK**.
 This indicates that the position is not fully liquidated, as the user still holds assets in the zkLend protocol.

 `LiquidityLooped` event from Spotnet contract showed 473917 amount of token borrowed from USDC token contract.
-While `get_user_debt_for_token()` on zkLend Market contract returned 475401, 475529.
+While `get_user_debt_for_token()` on zkLend Market contract returned 475401, and later 475529.

 ## Conclusion